matteo14c/HaploCoV/docs/source/subsetting.rst

 * *--Marea:* name of a macro geographic area as defined in “areaFile”;
 * *--country:*  name of a country;
 * *--region:* name of a region;
 * *--lineage:* name of a lineage.
-Must match exactly a valid name in the nomenclature;
+Must match exactly a valid name in the nomenclature.
+Only one can be specified;
 * *--startD:* start-date in <YYYY-MM-DD> format.
 Only genomes collected after this date will be extracted;
 * *--endD:* end-date in <YYYY-MM-DD> format.
 Only genomes collected before this date will be extracted.